-FRANK W. GAMBRELL, JR. STUDENT AFFAIRS MULTI-COMPLEX BUILDING, constructed in 2003, is a state of the art facility that houses student health services, student laundry, and the Fitness and Wellness Center.
+The FRANK W. GAMBRELL, JR. STUDENT AFFAIRS MULTI-COMPLEX BUILDING, constructed in 2003, is a state of the art facility that houses student health services, student laundry, and the Fitness and Wellness Center.

-IRMA GAMBRELL CHILD CARE CENTER is named in honor of Irma Gambrell, a long-time employee and loyal supporter of the college.
+The IRMA GAMBRELL CHILD CARE CENTER is named in honor of Irma Gambrell, a long-time employee and loyal supporter of the college.
 The facility was originally constructed to house vocational programs for the high school.
 After the building sustained heavy damages from a tornado in 1984, it was completely renovated in 1988 to house the Child Care Training Center.
-Currently, the facility houses the Musical Choir Room and other offices.

 The NED GATHWRIGHT WORKFORCE DEVELOPMENT CENTER was originally built in 1992 and expanded in 1997.
-The facility was renamed in honor of alumnus, former instructor and board member in 2015.
+The facility was renamed in honor of alumnus, former instructor and board member Ned Gathwright in 2015.
 The facility is located in the Coahoma County Industrial Park on Highway 49S.
-The Center houses Customized Training for Business and Industry, Workforce Training and Adult Basic Education/GED classes.
+The Center houses customized training for business and industry, workforce training, and Adult Education/GED classes.